micro-community/how-to-join/.github/ISSUE_TEMPLATE/new-applicant.md

 **Who I am**

-introduce yourself simplely ,to let people have a impression.
+introduce yourself simply ,to let people have a impression.

 **What I want to do**